-The Committee uses long-term equity incentives to align executives' interests with long-term shareholder interests and to provide opportunities for increased stock ownership, which we believe, enables us to attract and motivate our executives as well as promoting retention.
-In 2012, long-term equity incentives were awarded under our 2012 Long-Term Incentive Plan, which was approved by our Shareholders in 2012 (the "2012 Plan"), and which replaced our shareholder-approved 2008 Long-Term Incentive Plan.
-The 2012 Plan is substantially the same as the 2008 Plan, and provides for various types of equity awards, including restricted stock, restricted stock units, stock appreciation rights, options, performance shares, and performance units.
-Each year, we determine the types of awards that will be granted under our long-term plan then in effect, and establish performance measures and performance periods for performancebased awards, and vesting schedules.
-The awards we granted in 2012 under the 2012 Plan were comprised of stocksettled stock appreciation rights ("SSARs") and performance contingent restricted stock units ("PCSUs").
+The Committee uses long-term equity incentives to align executives' interests with long-term shareholder interests and to provide opportunities for increased stock ownership, which we believe enables us to attract and motivate our executives as well as promoting retention.
+In 2014, long-term equity incentives were awarded under our shareholder approved 2014 Long-Term Incentive Plan, which was approved by our Shareholders in 2014 (the "2014 Plan").
+The 2014 Plan provides for various types of equity awards, including restricted stock, restricted stock units, stock appreciation rights, options, performance shares, and performance units.
+Each year, we determine the types of awards that will be granted under our long-term plan then in effect, and establish performance measures and performance periods for performance-based awards, and vesting schedules.
+The awards we granted in 2014 under the 2014 Plan were comprised of stock-settled stock appreciation rights ("SSARs") and performance contingent restricted stock units ("PCSUs").
 Using competitive survey data as previously described, the Committee determines the total direct compensation (base salary, performance-based annual cash incentives and long-term equity incentives) value to be provided for each executive officer position.
 Target performance is established at a performance level the Committee considers to be above average performance and corresponds to above average total direct compensation.
 Using this survey total direct compensation value, the amount of long-term equity award is established for each position by subtracting the sum of the market rate or actual base salary (whichever is higher) and the annual cash incentive compensation target from this amount.

 The amount of long-term equity awards is then converted to SSARs and PCSUs and each officer receives a target mix of 75% PCSUs and 25% SSARs.
-However, actual PCSU shares earned are still subject to the degree to which threeyear Company financial goals are met and can vary between 50% and 150% of the target shares.
-SSARs will only have value if the stock price increases above the grant price during the grant's seven year term, but only after the one year vesting period.
+However, actual PCSU shares earned are still subject to the degree to which three-year Company financial goals are met and can vary between 50% and 150% of the target shares.
+SSARs will only have value if the stock price increases above the grant price during the grant's seven year term, and may only be exercised after the one year vesting period.
 Both elements are key components of our well-balanced compensation system, but the Committee believes that the NEOs have the most direct influence on achieving Company financial goals and therefore the PCSUs are weighted significantly more than the SSARs.
 The actual target number of PCSUs or SSARs for each officer position may be adjusted up or down from the competitive benchmark based on the assessment of individual performance in the past year.
 The Committee believes that varying the initial target shares under the plan provides a strong motivator to achieve personal performance objectives.
+As discussed below under "2014 Committee Actions - Changes to Long-Term Incentive Plan Design for 2015," the Committee has made a number of changes to the design of Long-Term Incentive Plan with respect to awards to be granted in 2015.